campe0n/tictactoe/readme.md

 # Description

-Tic-Tac-Toe is a simple web application that uses HTML, CSS, and Javascript to render the x's and o's.
+Tic-Tac-Toe is a simple web application that uses HTML, CSS, and Javascript to play tic-tac-toe.

 # Link to application